amaloney3/mlenv_movie_success_predictor/README.md

 ## Overview of Machine Learning and Movie Analysis

-### My role as Database responsible for provisional Database:
+### Database responsibilities for provisional Database:

-I worked with my team to research and find three databases
+Worked with team to research and find three databases
 - IMDb movies.csv
 - movies_metadata.csv
 - awards.csv

 We decided to concentrate on the 'IMDb movies.csv' and 'movies_metadata.csv' as a starting point.

-The role of being responsible for the Database, I concentrated on trying some initial 'ETL' which means: extract, transform and load:
+For the database segment, we concentrated on some initial 'ETL' which means: extract, transform and load:

-1) I loaded the 'IMDb movies.csv' and did preprocessing for the following:
+1) We loaded the 'IMDb movies.csv' and did preprocessing for the following:
 - movies that had a year greater than 1989
 - movies that were produced in "USA'
 - updated column name from 'IMDb_movies_df.rename(columns={'imdb_title_id':'imdb_id'}, inplace=True)' so that I could do merge with the 'movies_metadata.csv'

-2) I then loaded the 'movies_metadata.csv' and did similar processing:
+2) We then loaded the 'movies_metadata.csv' and did similar processing:
 - movies that had a year greater than 1989
 - movies that were produced in "US'

 ## Database Results:
-The dataset is smaller than expected, so may look at using movies from 1970 and greater and also including movies from UK and India rather than just US based movies.
+The dataset is smaller than expected, so we may look at using movies from 1970 and greater and also including movies from UK and India rather than just US based movies.

 ## Data Model